sergioburdisso/pyss3/docs/tutorials/topic_categorization-notebook.rst

 So, one last thing we are going to do is to try yo find better hyperparameter values to improve our model's performance.
-To achieve this, we will perform what its known as "Hyperparameter Optimization" using the ``PySS3 Command Line`` tool.
+To achieve this, we will perform what it is known as "Hyperparameter Optimization" using the ``PySS3 Command Line`` tool.

 **At this point you should read the** :ref:`topic_hyperparameter-optimization` **section of this tutorial.**